MetPX/sarracenia/docs/source/Contribution/Development.rst

 Planned by 2022/04/11:

  * main will be merged from v03_wip, so the default branch for new arrivals will be sr3.

- * launchpad daily packages of v2 will be build from v2_dev (instead of main.)

- * launchpad pre-release packages of v2 will be build from v2_dev (instead of main.)

  * launchpad will have new recipes to produce sr3 packages from the main branch.